CS-UTEC/backend/ROUTES-WEB.md

 }
 ```

-* Use this route to get the list of confirmed users
+* Use this route to get the list of user.
+It just returns the ubigeos with cases >= 1.

 #### Route: /map/data
 #### Method: POST